cannam/repoint/README.md

 A simple manager for third-party source code dependencies.

-Vext is a program that manages a directory of external source code repositories that will be used during a build process.
-You configure it with a list of libraries, their repository locations, and any revision or tag information you want a checkout to be associated with.
-This list is stored in your repository, and the Vext utility checks out the necessary code with the appropriate (or latest) revision.
+Vext is a program that maintains for you a directory of the external source code repositories that are needed to build your own program.

+You configure it with a list of libraries, their remote repository locations, and any revision or tag information you want a checkout to be associated with.
+This list is stored in your repository, and the Vext utility checks out the necessary code with the appropriate revision.
 It's like using Mercurial subrepositories or Git submodules, but without any version control system integration, and agnostic to which system you use.